domRiddle/ASF/FAQ.md

 **Q:** Can ASF idle multiple games at once?

 **A:** **Yes**, although ASF knows better when to use that feature, based on selected **[cards farming algorithm](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)**.
-Your objective is to set config properties properly, ASF is supposed to make decisions based on them in order to to farm as effectively as possible.
-Don't try to outsmart ASF - it knows better.
+Your objective is to set config properties properly, it's ASF job to make crucial decisions based on the config in order to farm as effectively as possible.
+Don't try to outsmart ASF - it has more data to work with, and it knows better.

 ***